Bug report #1963

 So, I assume that QT will expose somewhere an equivalent gamma setting (or partial AA ability) - as QT's renderer is originally based on AGG (http://labs.qt.nokia.com/2009/12/18/qt-graphics-and-performance-the-raster-engine/)

-#7 Updated by Tim Sutton about 9 years ago
+#7 Updated by Tim Sutton over 9 years ago

 - Status changed from Open to Closed